skip to content

 Soft Tissue Complaints

 There are certain categories under soft tissue complaints Colossus considers compensable; however, there must be evidence of each complaint in the medical records.
 For example, while pain is not given value because it is assumed, “radiating” pain is considered a separate category that is compensable.
+A whiplash injury reference will not gain points.
 Anxiety and depression complaints are considered only if the claimant received treatment or medication for them.
 Lastly, credit is not given to “possible” problems, only “probable” injuries are considered by the Colossus program.
 For example, identifying an ailment as “possible carpal tunnel syndrome” will not be entered by the insurance adjuster, whereas “probable carpal tunnel syndrome” will be.

 Delay in Treatment